HORIZOP-Energy/horizop-ECSACP1-PCB-design/README.md

-# HORIZOP Energy's EV Charging Station Prototype 1 PCB Design in KiCad
+# HORIZOP Energy's EV Charging Station Prototype 1 PCB Design in KiCad and Solidworks

 KiCad design files of a controller board for Type-2 charging (IEC 61851) of EVs.